Killing of Brian Deneke: Concerts

 Numerous tribute gigs and concerts have been made for Deneke since his death.
 In 2000, The Unity Through Diversity festival was held in Amarillo featuring The Undead and Mike Watt, amongst other bands.
-The tenth anniversary of his death demonstrated the ongoing significance of his death to the punk community with 25 concerts being held on December 8, 2007 across the United States and Canada, including concerts in New York City, Chicago, Seattle and five concerts across Texas including a two-day event in Amarillo.
+The tenth anniversary of his death demonstrated the ongoing significance of his death to the punk community with 25 concerts being held on December 8, 2007, across the United States and Canada, including concerts in New York City, Chicago, Seattle and five concerts across Texas including a two-day event in Amarillo.
 Half of the money raised by these events went to National Organization for Parents of Murdered Children, the other half to various anti prejudice causes.
-The memorial concerts stated aims were: "Brian was only 19 years old when he succumbed to violent death due to prejudice and ignorance.
-The Memorial events will donate our profits to charities that fight hate-crime.
-Brian's existence will continue to inspire others."

 Songs

 Deneke's death has been the subject of a number of songs, including: